 Thanksgiving Dinner Every Night

 Just because Thanksgiving is in November doesn’t mean we can’t incorporate Thanksgiving traditions year-round as we sit down together at the dinner table.
-Enjoy your time with your family and encourage your children to tell you all about their day and what they are grateful for.
+Enjoy your time with your family and encourage your children to tell you all about their day and the things to be grateful for.
 Ask them to remember to thank siblings and other family members.
 Some families find it helpful to put together a gratitude jar to collect their thankful statements all year, and then they can go through everything they wrote each year on Thanksgiving.

 Finally, try finding gratitude moments with your children throughout the day.
 A great time is during the car ride to and from school or when you are waiting in line at a store or in the doctor’s office.
 Connect with your children by asking them what happened during their day what they are grateful for.
 Make gratitude part of your children’s afterschool routine.